Brian-ED/rayed-bqn/README.md

 raylib.ffi is only for bindings and therefore shouldn't change, so you can probably rely on those, but no guarantees.

 # Getting started
 Make a config file named "config.txt" at `./rayed_bqn/config.txt`.
-Each line of this file has one colon, with a keyword before the colon to indicate the config and value to set that config to.
+Each line of this file has one colon, with a keyword before the colon to indicate the config and after colon is a value to set that config to.

 The only values supported for now is the path to binary.